calvinmowens/CropNetwork/README.md

 ## What I learned...

-* Got an intro to working as a full stack developer, communcating across the two teams we had
+* Got an intro to working as a full stack developer, communcating and developing across the two teams we had
 * How to solve complex problems from an Object-Oriented approach
 * Implementing a full scale app with JavaFX
 * Creating backend functions for front end interactions: harvesting, watering, planting, etc..